nurrebass1/io19-development-environment/README.md

 python3 deployer.py
 ```

-When you see the ` Please setup Foreman` then login to the Foreman, and navigate to "Configure" --> "classes", click on "Import environments ..." and update.
+When you see the ` Please config classes in Foreman ` then login to the Foreman, and navigate to "Configure" --> "classes", click on "Import environments ..." and update.

 The script is running in the background, so please wait until end of the script.